Lostefra/TranslationCoherence/README.md

 All the code is available on [GitHub](https://github.com/Lostefra/TranslationCoherence/).

 ## Instructions
 This tool runs on Python 3.x.
-We recommend to install the latest available version of the required packages (listed below in brackets), which requires **Python ≥ 3.7**.
+The minimum required version is 3.5, but we recommend to install the latest available version of the required packages (listed below in brackets), which requires **Python ≥ 3.7**.

 ### Install dependency packages using pip
 The following packages are required to run the scripts: